Caius-Scipio/freeCodeCamp/README.md

 # freeCodeCamp
-This repository is a collection of all projects and mini projects I completed to practice various aspects of Front- and Back-End Coding
+This repository is a collection of all projects and mini projects from freeCodeCamp.org that I completed to practice various aspects of Front- and Back-End Coding.
 (https://www.freecodecamp.org/learn)

 ## Table of contents